National Institutes of Health

 The PI must then update the submission status to ‘ready for submission’, allowing Research Services to review and submit the application.

-All NIH applications should reach Research Services 10 working days before the deadline.
+All NIH applications should reach Research Services 10 working days before the deadline, and must be accompanied by an X5 costing.

 Tip: When using some browsers to directly log into ASSIST (eg Firefox) you may get a ‘password not recognised’ error message.
 A work-around is to open a new tab and log in to ERA Commons.
 Once you have logged in to eRA Commons, go back to the original log in page and when you click on the ASSIST log in button in the right of the screen you will be logged in to ASSIST automatically.